If your child attends well to picture books at age four, maybe it’s time for short chapter books. Occasional pictures help ease the transition.

 If you and your child enjoy these books, you may want to try The Fudge Books.

-The later has taken us on our own adventures to check out the sites in the book – Grant’s Tomb, the whisper gallery at Grand Central Terminal, The Staten Island Ferry and the abandoned City Hall subway stop.
+The last few books we read aloud were Charlie and The Chocolate Factory by Dahl, Toys Go Out by Emily Jenkins, and Walls Within Walls by Maureen Sherry.
+The latter has taken us on adventures to check out the sites in the book – Grant’s Tomb, the whispering gallery at Grand Central Terminal, The Staten Island Ferry, and the abandoned City Hall subway stop.